A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under Uniform Attacks

 \subsection{Data Integrity Using Expected Utility Theory (EUT)}

-Though we argue for an prospect theoretic approach for preserving data integrity in IoT networks, there are other competing theories and one of the most popular ones is the expected utility theory (EUT)~\cite{mongin1997expected}.
-However, the utility derived from EUT is not as risk averse and loss averse as that obtained by prospect theory~\cite{schechter2007risk}.
-Therefore, it is expected that it does not significantly differentiate between optimistic systems and conservative systems.
+Though we proposed a prospect theoretic approach for evaluating data integrity in IoT networks, there are other competing utility theories and one of the most popular ones is the expected utility theory (EUT)~\cite{mongin1997expected}.
+Expected utility theory can be imagined as a special case of prospect theory (PT) where we have no weights for weighting function, $\varphi = \omega$, and also $\lambda = \gamma$ in value function.
+The utility derived from EUT is not as risk averse and loss averse as that obtained by prospect theory~\cite{schechter2007risk}.
+Therefore, it is expected that it cannot significantly differentiate between optimistic and conservative systems.

-When we compare PT with EUT, we should analyze two functions: value function and weight function, which are shown accordingly in Figs.~\ref{value function} and~\ref{weight function}.
-In this problem, we are dealing with three possible outcomes.
-According to Eqn.~\ref{Utility}, the final utility is the summation of the utilities of these three outcomes.
-Therefore, we should analyze the effect of these two functions on each of these three utilities separately.
+When we compare PT with EUT, we should analyze two functions: value function and weighting function, which are shown accordingly in Figures~\ref{value function} and~\ref{weight function}.
+In addition, we are dealing with three possible outcomes in this problem.
+According to Equation~\ref{Utility}, the final utility is the summation of the utilities of these three outcomes.
+Therefore, we should separately analyze the effect of the two mentioned functions on each of these three utilities.
+These effects depend on the adversary's attack magnitude.

-\subsubsection{Small attack magnitudes}
+\subsubsection{Small Attack Magnitudes:}

-By taking into account the mentioned features, for small attack magnitudes, it is expected that compromised and undecided devices will incur more negative utility values for PT than EUT.
-In addition, these devices will have higher weights for PT than EUT.
-On the other hand, non compromised devices which have higher probabilities will have higher positive utility value in PT than EUT.
-However, their weight in PT is less than EUT.
-By considering all of these facts, it is expected for small attack magnitudes, the total utility value which is a positive value is higher for EUT.
+By taking into account Figure~\ref{value function} and Equation~\ref{myeq5}, for small attack magnitudes, it is expected that compromised and undecided data inputs will encounter higher negative values for value function of PT than EUT.
+In addition, since these data inputs have small $ p $, they will have larger weights for PT than EUT according to Figure~\ref{weight function}.
+On the contrary, not compromised data inputs will have larger positive values for value function in PT than EUT.
+On the other hand, when the attack magnitude is small, the not compromised data inputs will have a higher probability ($p$ in Figure~\ref{weight function}).
+Therefore, according to Figure~\ref{weight function}, their weights for PT is less than EUT.
+By considering all of these facts about small attack magnitudes, it is expected that the total utility value, which is a positive value, is larger for EUT.

-\subsubsection{Moderate attack magnitudes}
+\subsubsection{Moderate Attack Magnitudes:}